why Genocea Biosciences Inc. [GNCA] is a Good Choice for Investors After New Price Target of $3.08

 On May 23, 2022, the Company delivered formal notice to The Nasdaq Stock Market, Inc. of its intent to voluntarily delist its Common Stock from the Nasdaq Capital Market in connection with the wind down of its operations.
 The Company plans to file a Form 25 with the Securities and Exchange Commission on or about June 2, 2022, to effect the voluntary delisting of the Common Stock under Section 12(b) of the Securities Exchange Act of 1934, as amended.

-Here’s what leading stock market gurus have to say about Genocea Biosciences Inc. [GNCA]:
+Here is what top equities market gurus are saying about Genocea Biosciences Inc. [GNCA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GNCA shares is $3.08 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GNCA stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.